ALive-research/Slicer-Liver/Docs/adr/0004-python-cpp-boundary.md

 over time.
 A documented boundary turns a recurring debate into a single decision a reviewer can point at.

-### D. Python everywhere, including algorithm libraries
+### D. Migrate the existing tuned C++ algorithm libraries to Python

-Migrate the algorithm libraries (Bezier evaluation, distance maps) to Python using NumPy.
+Reimplement the existing Bezier evaluation, distance-map, and related inner-loop algorithms in Python (typically via NumPy).

 **Rejected** because: